 Article 9 Finances

-Section 1: Before each Rotary Year, the incoming Board prepares an annual budget of estimated income and expenditures.
+Section 1: Before each Rotary Year, the Board prepares an annual budget of estimated income and expenditures.
 The annual budget is voted on and approved by the incoming Board at their first Board meeting.
 The budget shall contain an allocation of funds for the upcoming Rotary Year for each Standing Committee.
 During the year, committees shall have the discretion to spend the allocated funds on budgeted expenditures up to $3,000 based on a vote of a majority of the committee.
 Expenditures above $3,000 or expenditures not in the approved budget must be voted on and approved by the Board.

 Section 2: The Treasurer deposits Club funds in a financial institution or institutions designated by the Board.
 Separate accounts shall be maintained for club operations, for the Club Foundation and any additional accounts needed to maintain grant qualifications.